Presidency of Thomas Jefferson: Transition

 Before Jefferson could take office, there was a transition period in which he was the president-elect following his victory in the contingent election.
 The transition between Adams and Jefferson represented the first transfer of the presidency between two different political parties in United States history, and set the precedent for all subsequent inter-party transitions.
 It was the first time in United States history that a president handed over the presidency to a political opponent.

 Unlike modern-day presidential transitions, the transitions at this time were informal affairs, with relatively minimal activity required of the president-elect.

 During the transition, Jefferson picked members of his Cabinet.
-He also selected individuals less principal positions of his administration, such as Meriwether Lewis to serve as his personal secretary.
+He also selected individuals for less principal positions of his administration, such as Meriwether Lewis to serve as his personal secretary.

 Before leaving office, the lame duck Adams, to the outrage of the Democratic-Republicans, at the last minute appointed many federal judges (mostly belonging to the Federalist Party) to fill positions created by the Judiciary Act of 1801.
 These would be dubbed "midnight judges".
 Jefferson denounced this action.